kyverno/website/content/en/docs/Installation/_index.md

 2. `excludeUsername`: excludeUsername expected string with comma-separated kubernetes username.
 In generate request if user enable `Synchronize` in generate policy then only kyverno can update/delete generated resource but admin can exclude specific username who have access of delete/update generated resource.
 3. `filterK8sResources`(deprecated): Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
 For example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *]".
 4. `gen-workers`: the number of workers for processing generate policies concurrently.
 Default is set to 10.
+5. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
+Default is set to "false".

+### Container Flags

+The following flags can also be used to control the advanced behavior of Kyverno and must be set on the main `kyverno` container in the form of arguments.

+1. `-v`: Sets the verbosity mode of Kyverno log output.
+Takes an integer from 1 to 6 with 6 being the most verbose.
-5. `background-scan`: the interval (like 30s, 15m, 12h) for background processing.
+2. `--background-scan`: The interval (like 30s, 15m, 12h) for background processing resulting in policy report entries.
 Default is set to 1h.
-6. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
-Default is set to "false".

 ### Policy Report access